LainForge/LainForge.github.io/src/content/blog/ai-breakthrough.md

 ### Who the hell is Jimmy Apples?

-[Jimmy Apples](https://twitter.com/apples_jimmy) is a unknown entity on Twitter (X) who has been repeatedly proven to be predicting future events with 100% accuracy.
+[Jimmy Apples](https://twitter.com/apples_jimmy) is an unknown entity on Twitter (X) who has been repeatedly proven to be predicting future events with 100% accuracy.

 He made the following tweet on 18th September 2023.